9 Fun things to do in Tarpon Springs: The Sponge Capital of the World

 There are a lot of local Greek restaurants to choose amongst in Tarpon.
 From touristy favorites like Hellas (known for their amazing bakery), to local under-the-radar gems like Mr Souvlaki, there are more than enough Greek restaurants to keep you busy your entire visit.
 A fresh Greek salad is always a must to start the meal out right.
 Mr Souvlaki serves the best Greek salad in town.

 As for Greek entrees, you really cannot go wrong with a spanakopita.
 This traditional Greek dish, which consists of layers of phyllo dough, feta cheese, and spinach, really is the top Greek dish.
+I order it at almost anyone Greek restaurant I come across on my travels.
 Also, do not leave the area without treating yourself to something from Hella’s homemade bakery.
 They offer all sorts of delectable treats here, from baklava, to cannoli, to cheesecake, to various Greek cookies and cakes.

 2. Book a cruise to Anclote Island

 Anclote Island is a secluded beach only accessible via boat.
 If you do not have your own boat and would prefer not to pay for a pricey rental, the Tarpon Odyssey Adventure Cruise is your next best option.
 This 2 hour cruise is the perfect summer activity.
 The boat is mostly covered so you can kick back and enjoy the scenery without totally overheating.
 The staff are friendly and knowledgeable.
-And, best of all, prices are super affordable compared to other Bay cruises (just 22 bucks a person!).
+And, best of all, prices are super affordable compared to other Bay cruises.
+I highly recommend!

 The ride over to the island is scenic and relaxing.
 Your tour guide will tell you stories and give you a bit of background history on the Greek sponge industry of Tarpon.
 There are lots of dolphin sightings along the way (in fact, they are guaranteed!).
 The tour guides are nice enough to move the boat around so everyone gets the unique opportunity to see marine life up close.
+We probably saw at least 2 dozen!
+Really cool experience, especially for anyone who did not grow up near the coast!
 Once you arrive at the island you will receive a shelling bag to collect all your treasures.
 Anclote is a shelling paradise!

 3. Take a hike through the largest natural area in Pinellas County